-Slow things down in some of America’s most brilliant gardens.
+Get some gardening inspiration at one of the nation’s finest displays of horticulture.
 The Longwood Gardens in Kennett Square will impress with their conservatory and 40 gardens planted and designed in traditional English, French and Italian styles.
 In the Valley Forge region, the Morris Arboretum houses over 12,000 plants from around the world, with many rare species on display.

-Discover where modern-day democracy and the American Dream all started in Philadelphia, the country’s first UNESCO World Heritage City.
+Democracy took root in Philadelphia, and the world took notice of America’s political innovations.
+It eventually became the country’s first UNESCO World Heritage City.
 Inside Independence National Historical Park, visit sites like the Liberty Bell, Independence Hall and the National Constitution Center.

-Fast forward to Pittsburgh, known for forward-looking art and culture, including the Andy Warhol Museum and Carnegie Museums.
+Pittsburgh embraces forward-looking art and culture.
+The Andy Warhol Museum and Carnegie Museums house world-class treasures.
 You’ll also uncover Chihuly glass sculptures scattered throughout the Phipps Conservatory and Botanical Gardens.
 Head east for a delicious visit to Hershey, home to the world-famous chocolate company of the same name.
-See how the sweet stuff is made and create your own candy bar at Hershey’s Chocolate World.
-Nearby, Hersheypark tempts thrill seekers to hop on its 70 rides.
+See how the sweet stuff is made at Hershey’s Chocolate World.

-A 229-mile portion of the Appalachian Trail cuts through the southwest corner of Pennsylvania.
+Hike the 229-mile segment of the Appalachian Trail that runs through the southwest corner of Pennsylvania.
 Seasoned hikers can sample the iconic trail from several trailheads, including those found at Boiling Springs, Duncannon and the Greater Waynesboro Area.
-Make sure to visit the Appalachian Trail Museum during your trek.
-Nestled in Pine Grove Furnace State Park, this museum is the only one dedicated to hiking in the country.